 To enter you need to design a solution to a problem that affects you and your community or another community somewhere in the world – be as creative as possible!

-There will be two age categories for entry this year.
+There are three categories for entry this year.

 1. 8-14 year olds: